 How To Get Rid Of Bed Bugs

 In this blog series we answer some of the common questions people have about bed bugs.
-The main one we start off with is of course.
-How can you get rid of bed bugs?
+The main one we start off with is of course: how can you get rid of bed bugs?

 Waking up with bed bug bites on your body can be quite a frightening experience.
 Bed bugs can enter the home by you simply sitting on a bus which has the infestation and a female pregnant bug finding her way into your bag, luggage or your pocket.
-Other ways of catching bed bugs are through travel on business or pleasure.
+Other ways of catching bed bugs are through travel - business or pleasure!
 The reality is we are now using airplanes far more than we used to.
 Traveling and staying in faraway countries and hotels that have a bed bug problem can mean you bring them home with you.
-This blog is not trying to put anyone off their food but it is to inform you what to do when bed bugs are found.
+This blog is not trying to put anyone off their food, but to inform you what to do when bed bugs are found.
 Here is a picture of an example of biting from a heavy night of bed bug activity.

 Chemical Bed Bug Treatment

 Chemical treatment has primarily been the way to kill bedbugs for many years.
-The common chemical used is Ficam W, this attacks the nervous system of the bugs.
-This tried and tested technique does gain good results however there are three main drawbacks to this approach.
+The common chemical used is Ficam W. This attacks the nervous system of the bugs.
+This tried and tested technique does gain good results, however there are three main drawbacks to this approach.

 The first is the amount of preparation that is required.
 For safety reasons there are legal restrictions on where you can apply the spray within a bedroom.
-This means that all areas at least within the proximity of the bed must be empty and all clothes washed at 60°C or put in a dryer for 30 minutes.
+This means that all areas, at least within the proximity of the bed, must be empty and all clothes washed at 60°C or put in a dryer for 30 minutes.
 This can be very time-consuming.

-The second of drawback is as bed bug eggs are waterproof the chemical simply cannot penetrate the egg.
+The second of drawback is, as bed bug eggs are waterproof, the chemical simply cannot penetrate the egg.
 This means that although bed bugs may be killed, soon enough future eggs will hatch causing a re-infestation.
 Further treatments are then needed to deal with a bed bug problem.
 The final drawback is that bed bugs may be hiding where it is not possible to get this spray.
 This means that the room will continually need to be slept in to draw bed bugs out of their hiding places to hopefully be then killed by the chemical.

 Bed Bug Heat Treatment

 The second option is to use a combination of heat, steam and spray.
 Each one of these on their own can potentially deal with the problem.
-Heat treatments are a relatively new way of dealing with bed bugs in the Pest Control world, but are at the cutting edge of technology and by far the most effective.
-Scientist discovered that by heating bed bugs and the eggs to the kill zone of between 50-70 degrees this literally cooks the bugs and eggs.
+Heat treatments are a relatively new way of dealing with bed bugs in the pest control world, but are at the cutting edge of technology and by far the most effective.
+Scientist discovered that by heating bed bugs and the eggs to the kill zone of between 50-70 degrees, this literally cooks the bugs and eggs.
 In Scientific terms this is called denaturing the proteins and enzymes essential for that insect to survive or develop.

-How to get rid of bed bugs by your self
+How to get rid of bed bugs by yourself

 The third technique to rid your house of bed bugs would be to use a carpet steamer to all areas of the bed and a residual spray both in and around the infested areas.
 This approach can be done without the need of a pest controller but will have mixed results.